aumouvantsillage/guillaume.baierouge.fr/src/2021-01-16-simulating-digital-circuits-in-racket.md

 on signals like this.
 In the above case, the counter manages several internal signals that are not really interesting.
 Moreover, we need to be careful and wrap all constants in a `(signal ...)` form.

-In this case, we can use `signal-let`, a macro that wraps its body in a `signal-λ` form and applies it immediately:
+In this case, we can use `signal-let` like this:

 ```racket
 (define counter-mod-5